EspressoSystems/cape/README.md

     cargo watch

 The command (`check` by default) can be changed with `-x` (for example `cargo watch -x test`).

+### Using nightly rust

+Certain features require a nightly compiler, to get a dev shell with nightly compiler use

+    nix develop .#nightly

+This requires nix version >= 2.4.

+#### Checking for unused dependencies

+    nix develop .#nightly --command cargo udeps

 ## Linting & Formatting